 “And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
 For when we were yet without strength, in due time Christ died for the ungodly.”
 Romans 5:5-6 KJV

 Christ loves us so much that He died for us sinners.
 He, Who cares for the withering grass and the small sparrows.
 We walk trusting that what God has done so far is significant for the ones He made in His very own image.

 And our lives do unfold into a praiseworthy journey.

 God planned for her to be healed directly by Christ Himself when He walked among us.
 He planned for her journey to be an inspiration to you, me, and many others.
-Because of her faith, Christ healed her — in His own time, according to His grace-filled plan.
+Because of her faith, Christ healed her — in His own time, according to His grace-filled plan, in a way that brought her abundant blessings.
 Matthew 9:20-22

 The account of the bleeding woman demonstrates that a hopeful future is indeed fulfilled (not per our flawed timing) if we have faith.

 “These have come so that the proven genuineness of your faith…may result in praise, glory and honor when Jesus Christ is revealed.” from 1 Peter 1:7 NIV